What is OPD Full Form in Medical Terms?

 What is OPD in a Hospital?

-The OPD in a hospital is generally divided into different sections, such as the Department for Gynaecology, the Department for Neurology, the Department of General Medicine, and more.
-Upon visiting the hospital, the patient goes to the specific OPD section as per his/her medical requirements.
+The outpatient department at a hospital is generally divided into different sections, such as the Department for Gynaecology, the Department for Neurology, the Department of General Medicine, and more.
+Patients can go to the relevant OPD department at a hospital as per their medical requirements.

-NOTE: There is a difference between OPD and IPD, so make sure you do not get confused between these two terms.
+NOTE: There is a difference between OPD and IPD, so make sure not to get confused between these two terms.

 What Services are Provided by the OPD?